 I love riding my bike.
 It keeps me healthy, and helps reduce both my carbon footprint and my overall stress levels.
 Some of my fondest memories are closely tied to my affection of being on two wheels.

-Presently, I am a Community Health Promoter and the Scarborough Cycles Coordinator at Access Alliance, a community health centre with four locations in Toronto.
+Presently, I am a Health Promoter and the Scarborough Cycles Coordinator at Access Alliance, a community health centre with three locations in Toronto.

 I earned my Ph.D. from the Department of Geography and Planning at the University of Toronto.
 I have expertise in the following fields:

 - Urban Livability and Active Transportation